 Module A: Cloud Foundation is required for multiple Azure specializations.
 To complete Module A, Cloud Foundation, the partner needs to pass all controls in Module A by providing the specified evidence.
-Partners who have passed Azure Expert MSP V1.9 (Full and Progress) and later have satisfied the requirements for Module A in all audit versions unless otherwise noted.
-Module A: Cloud Foundation is required for multiple Azure specializations.
-When applying to subsequent Azure specializations, a previous audit Pass result will satisfy the requirements for Module A if the Pass result has been within two (2) years.
+Partners who have passed Azure Expert MSP V1.9 (Full and Progress) and later (2.0+) have satisfied the requirements for Module A in all audit versions unless otherwise noted.
+This is good for two (2) years from the AEMSP program Anniversary date.